We are independent & ad-supported. We may earn a commission for purchases made through our links.

 You should never try to cut LCN or any other type of gel nails.
 If you cut a gel-based manicure, you cut the seal they've made with your natural nail.
 When that happens, water can get between the gel polish and your natural nail, causing them to separate from each other and letting the gel lift from your natural nail, ruining your manicure in the process.
 If you decide your nails are too long, head to your nail technician to find a solution.

-Niki Foster
+Niki Acker

-In addition to her role as a BeautyAnswered editor, Niki enjoys educating herself about interesting and unusual topics in order to get ideas for her own articles.
-She is a graduate of UCLA, where she majored in Linguistics and Anthropology.
+"In addition to her role as a BeautyAnswered editor, Niki Foster is passionate about educating herself on a wide range of interesting and unusual topics to gather ideas for her own articles.
+A graduate of UCLA with a double major in Linguistics and Anthropology, Niki's diverse academic background and curiosity make her well-suited to create engaging content for WiseGeekreaders. "

 Discussion Comments